PaperbackExtensionRepo/Paperback-Extension-Repo-Compilation-List/README.md

 **Please leave any issues on the developer's repo or discord**

 # Paperback 0.9 Compatible Extension Repos
--#0.9 sources don’t work on 0.8.
+*0.9 sources don’t work on 0.8.
 If you got Paperback from the App Store, you’re on 0.8.
-Access to 0.9 is currently through Patreon, TestFlight, or boosting the Paperback Discord — a public App Store release is planned.
+Access to 0.9 is currently through Patreon, TestFlight, or boosting the Paperback Discord — a public App Store release is planned.*
 ### Manga/Manhwa/Novels
 | Name               | Repo                               | Github.io                                     |
 |--------------------|-----------------------------------------|------------------------------------------|